 Giant pandas arrive in Australia

-This photo taken with a mobile phone shows a plane carrying giant pandas Xingqiu and Yilan landing at Adelaide Airport in Adelaide, Australia, Dec.
-15, 2024.
-Giant pandas Xingqiu and Yilan have arrived in Adelaide, capital of South Australia, early Sunday morning, after flying for around 11 hours across approximately 8,800 km.
-The two giant pandas departed Southwest China's Sichuan Province for Australia on Saturday afternoon, kicking off a new round of China-Australia collaboration on giant panda conservation and research.
-(Photo by Lyu Wei/Xinhua)
+Giant panda Yi Lan departs the Dujiangyan base of the China Conservation and Research Center for the Giant Panda, southwest China's Sichuan Province, Dec.
+14, 2024.
+(China News Service/An Yuan)

-ADELAIDE, Australia, Dec.
-15 (Xinhua) -- Giant pandas Xingqiu and Yilan have arrived in Adelaide, capital of South Australia, early Sunday morning, after flying for around 11 hours across approximately 8,800 km.
+Giant pandas Xing Qiu and Yi Lan have arrived in Adelaide, capital of South Australia, early Sunday morning, after flying for around 11 hours across approximately 8,800 km.

-The two giant pandas departed Southwest China's Sichuan Province for Australia on Saturday afternoon, kicking off a new round of China-Australia collaboration on giant panda conservation and research.
+Giant panda Xing Qiu departs the Dujiangyan base of the China Conservation and Research Center for the Giant Panda, southwest China's Sichuan Province, Dec.
+14, 2024.
+(China News Service/An Yuan)

+Giant panda Yi Lan departs the Dujiangyan base of the China Conservation and Research Center for the Giant Panda, southwest China's Sichuan Province, Dec.
+14, 2024.
+(China News Service/An Yuan)

-Xingqiu, a four-year-old male, and Yilan, a three-year-old female, both from the Dujiangyan base of the China Conservation and Research Center for the Giant Panda, are set to settle at Adelaide Zoo for the next decade.
+Giant panda Xing Qiu departs the Dujiangyan base of the China Conservation and Research Center for the Giant Panda, southwest China's Sichuan Province, Dec.
+14, 2024.
+(China News Service/An Yuan)

-Li Dong, Chinese consul-general in Adelaide, said in an interview with Xinhua on Saturday that Chinese culture values that "joy alone is not as good as joy among all", and the Chinese people are willing to share their love of giant pandas with the Australian people.

-Through the joint implementation of the responsibility to protect giant pandas, the people of China and Australia have become more interconnected, and it can be said that giant pandas have made a unique contribution to the development of the relationship between the two countries, said the Chinese diplomat.

 Photos